jtn-ms/jtn-ms/README.md

 ### ⚡️ State

 <!-- - 🔭 I’m currently working at [FileStorage]. -->
-- 🧐 Diligently updating myself on blockchain, smart contracts, and web development.
+- 🧐 frequently updating myself on blockchain, smart contracts, and web development.
 - 🤔 I’m looking for help with L1 & L2 technologies.
 - 💬 Ping me about blockchain stuff.